DrThomasAger/smile/README.md

 * The prompt defines the response language and  the prompt language, which is ***(: Smile***  and the response language, like ***Markdown*** or ***JSON***.
 * The model must immediately respond with a name tag that represents its role and agreement to follow the instructions.

+The emoticon based design of ***(: Smile***  leverages a model trained on millions of code examples so that LLMs instinctively recognize  that `(` signals a beginning and `:` indicates relationship, so `(:` naturally communicates the start of a defined section.

 # Table of Contents